robatron/book-reviews/sinek_leaders-eat-last.md

 #### Chapter 3 - Belonging

-- Circle of safety: Team's / individual's defenses to outside threats
+- Circle of Safety: Team's / individual's defenses to outside threats
 - World is filled with dangers.
 We evolved among natural threats like tigers, but today's threats are competitors, changing tech, meeting deadlines, etc. and are just as real